 According to the website of the National Cancer Institute, a strong correlation exists between these formulas and cancer and in a study in 2009 on the effects of antiperspirants and deodorants to breast cancer, the conclusion stated that, “Although individual chemicals will have been tested by current safety guidelines, the effects of long-term usage of mixtures of these chemicals over an entire lifetime by people of all ages across the whole world warrants retrospective investigation.”

-Thankfully, there is a way to avoid body odor embarrassment while also looking after the best interest of your health: natural deodorant.
+Thankfully, there is a way to avoid body odor embarrassment while also looking after the best interest of your health: aluminum-free deodorant.

 Here’s how it helps

 It cuts out the crap: By ridding yourself of Aluminum you reduce the chance of any long-term damage that could be caused through the absorption into the skin and tissues beneath.

 It works: As stated above, deodorant is designed to prevent body odor and while it won’t give you the type of fragrant punch you’d find walking into a New Jersey prom, the ingredients that help remove the bacteria will prevent you from developing an off-putting musk.
 Note: it takes a couple weeks after switching for your body to detox so stick with it for best results.